hopeworker/a-bit-of-program/docs/05-Wordpress/woocommerce/woocommerce.md

 ## fix mobile zoom in cause by input field in AI Engine
 使用 Theme file editor 添加 header meta tag
 <meta name="viewport" content="initial-scale=1.0,minimum-scale=1.0,maximum-scale=1.0,width=device-width, user-scalable=no" />

+## AI engine generate image
+can generate image in backend, 'editor' role can use tools in wp admin. the dall

+## change url after user logout
+To change the WordPress logout page, you'll want to redirect users to a different URL after they log out.
+This can be achieved by adding a custom redirect using a plugin like "WP Login and Logout Redirect"